IAAS BURSARIES

 IAAS Conference BursarIES

-IAAS Postgraduate Symposium Bursary
+IAAS Postgraduate Symposium Bursaries

-2 Awards of €50 for attendance at the IAAS Postgraduate Symposium.
+2 Awards of €50 for attendance at the IAAS Postgraduate Symposium

-IAAS Annual Conference Bursary
+IAAS Annual Conference Bursaries

 Download Form